mediadata/hbbts/README.md

 6. edit file `/src/channels.db` and put your milticast addresses
 7. add on the broadcasted TV channels in the Astra_5.62 the addresses of the Hbbtv resources

+We are also working on the development of more advanced HbbTV applications! www.mediadata.by © 2017